- How are pituitary tumors treated?

-Radiation therapy may be recommended if surgery is not an option, if a pituitary tumor remains or comes back after surgery, or if it causes symptoms that are not relieved by medicines.
+Radiation therapy may be recommended if surgery is not an option, if a pituitary tumor remains or comes back after surgery, or if the tumor causes symptoms that aren’t relieved by medicines.

 Radiation therapy is much like getting an x-ray, although the doses of radiation used are much higher.
 Before your treatments start, the radiation team will get imaging tests such as MRI scans to define the exact size and shape of the tumor.
 This is used to determine the correct angles for aiming the radiation beams, the shape of the beams, and the proper dose of radiation.

-Conventional radiation is often given in a series of treatments, usually 5 times a week over 4 to 6 weeks.
+Conventional radiation is usually given in a series of treatments 5 times a week over 4 to 6 weeks.
 At each session, you lie on a special table while a machine delivers the radiation from precise angles.
 The treatment is not painful.
 Each session lasts about 15 to 30 minutes.
 Much of that time is spent making sure the radiation is aimed correctly.
 The actual treatment time each day is much shorter.